Virakal/Dingle-Wars-Site/content/Session/Session 1.md

 Luca notices that the suitcase is very light.
 Vyna suggests we open it but Luca and Mishy think we should open it later.
 Fridge is angry but Vyna is convinced.
 We contain Prashap and let him know that we found the package.
 He tells us he's going to find Gumala.
 Prashap wanders past the casino again and is enthralled.

-We start trying to open the briefcase as we walk back tot he elevator.
-Mishy figures out the password "LadyFinger" and opens the case up.
+We start trying to open the briefcase as we walk back to the elevator.
+Mishy figures out the password `LadyFinger` and opens the case up.
 There's a pristine silver-hilted lightsaber inside.

 [Luca](/Characters/PCs/Luca) seems to have some connection to it - he had a feeling in his chest when he saw it.
 [Vyna](/Characters/PCs/Vyna) noticed that Luca notices something.

+In the end Prashap is separated from the main group looking for [Gumala Adeen](/Characters/NPC/Gumala%20Adeen) after causing a distraction.
+The rest of the group is heading back up through the freight elevator to the spaceport and have just managed to open the briefcase containing [The Artefact](/Plot/The%20Artefact).